stwe/DatatablesBundle/Resources/doc/index.md

-# Getting Started With SgDatatablesBundle
+# Getting Started With WgUniversalDataTableBundle

 This Bundle integrates the jQuery DataTables 1.10.x plugin into your Symfony2 application.